sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 - “For each of those component(s), is the best course of action adopting an open source component, purchasing the rights to use a commercial product or service, or building it internally?”, and
 - “How much organizational risk is the organization willing to delegate to a 3rd party for a product or service for which the future roadmap is not under the organization's control?”.

-In large and complex solutions, these questions shouldn't only be asked at the solution level but also for each component of said solution, taking in account multiple factors and criteria that will be explored below.
+In large and complex solutions, these questions shouldn't only be asked at the solution level but also for each component of said solution, taking into account multiple factors and criteria that will be explored below.

-Even when an IT Solution is said to be bought, it is never a plug and play situation, whether it consists in COTS or SaaS.
+Even when an IT Solution is said to be bought, it is never a plug-and-play situation, whether it consists in COTS or SaaS.
 The organization's IT teams need to obtain, configure and adapt the purchased IT Products to fit with the rest of the organization's IT infrastructure, services, and rules.

-Maintenance of IT Solutions should also be considered separately from the obtained solution as it may require work from personnel within the organization as well as the involvement of 3rd party personnel, whether it was a vendor or even a community of dedicated volunteers in the case of an open source solution.
+Maintenance of IT Solutions should thus be considered separately from the obtained solution as it may require work from personnel within the organization as well as the involvement of 3rd party personnel, whether it was a vendor or even a community of dedicated volunteers in the case of an open source solution.

 #### Additional considerations<!-- omit in toc -->